-Save the date and don’t miss the opening of this new hotspot of Lyon culture!
+Don’t miss this new hotspot of Lyon culture!

-For the occasion, chef Régis Marcon***, godfather of the Cité de la Gastronomie, will come to meet visitors and share a few autumn recipes with demonstrations.
+For the occasion, chef Régis Marcon***, godfather of the Cité de la Gastronomie, came to meet visitors and share a few autumn recipes with demonstrations.

 Be among the first to explore this sanctuary of good taste and healthy eating.

 This fun discovery space is open to all, including the youngest among us, with its giant tea set that should make the little ones happy.